 A case is pending in the Second Judicial Circuit in Harrison County, Mississippi.
 Plaintiff sued multiple defendants seeking damages allegedly resulting from construction defects at The Promenade, a retail shopping mall in D'Iberville, Mississippi.
 Plaintiff amended the complaint in April 2010 to add JEA as a defendant on various product liability theories, claiming that JEA's ash byproduct was allegedly incorporated as a component of the product of another party defendant and used by other party defendants at the subject project.
 Plaintiff seeks injunctive relief, to remediate the site, and damages.
-Multiple third party claims and cross claims were raised and remain pending.
-JEA believes it has good and meritorious defenses in this action and will vigorously defend the case.
-The plaintiff is seeking approximately \$100,000 in damages from JEA; however, the trial court ruled that JEA is entitled to a sovereign immunity cap of \$500.
+Multiple third party claims and cross claims were raised and have since been settled with Plaintiff.
+The Plaintiff is seeking approximately \$100,000 in damages from JEA.
+The trial court initially determined that Plantiff was limited to a \$500 damages cap due to sovereign immunity.
 The issue was argued in the Mississippi Supreme Court in January 2019.
 In June 2019, the U.S. Supreme Court reversed a long-standing precedent with respect to the ability of one state's courts to exercise jurisdiction over another state.
 The same week, the Mississippi Supreme Court dismissed Promenade's damages cap appeal and remanded the case to the trial court for consideration of JEA's jurisdiction defense in light of the U.S. Supreme Court's 2019 decision.
-JEA has filed a Re-Urged Motion to Dismiss, which was originally set for hearing in 2020, but was cancelled and rescheduled multiple times due to COVID-19.
+JEA filed a Re-Urged Motion to Dismiss, which was originally set for hearing in 2020, but was cancelled and rescheduled multiple times due to COVID-19.
 The Motion was finally heard on August 10, 2023 and the court entered a Final Judgment of Dismissal in favor of JEA on October 11, 2023.
 Plaintiff filed a notice of appeal on November 9, 2023.
+The appeal has been briefed and the Mississippi Supreme Court has retained jurisdiction to hear the case on October 18, 2024.
+JEA will continue to vigorously defend the dismissal on appeal.